12 Things I Wish I knew When I Started Writing Books

 I’ve had to learn this lesson several times over and my instinct is still to get the book written quickly, purely for a sense of achievement.
 Yet, every time I set myself unrealistic deadlines, I’ve had to do major rewrites - painful and time-consuming!

-Take-away: Enjoy the journey of creativity rather than just focusing on the destination.
+Take-away: Enjoy the journey of creativity rather than just focusing on the destination and treat it as a learning experience.

 5) Write what you know